luizoux/luizoux/README.md

 👩🏻‍💻 currently learning react, nodejs and machine learning.

-💬 you can talk to me with need help.
+💬 you can talk to me if you need help.

 ⚡ fun fact: scooby-doo is my favorite cartoon and i love dinosaurs and galaxys.